 - Or learn the secrets of Italian food during a cookery workshop, which might include a market tour, pasta-making and dinner with aperitifs.
 Private classes can be arranged, too

 - Hit the local green with Pietro, a registered golf instructor who can provide lessons for those keen to improve their swing

 The focus at La Finestra Sul Fiume is very much on romance and relaxation, but the sprawling gardens mean there’s enough space for everyone, and Pietro and Mattea (who have a daughter themselves) welcome kids of all ages.
 There are endless opportunities for Swallows and Amazons-style adventures.

 Children (4-12 years), Teens (over 12)

-A baby cot or extra bed can be added to all rooms.
-Book Gelso or Ortensia if you can, as they have slightly more space for families than Iris 1 and 2.
-Split-level Gelsomino is another good option, as the sofa can be moved to create an additional sleeping area downstairs, but the steep spiral staircase means you might want to stop littl'uns venturing upstairs.
+A baby cot or extra bed can be added to all rooms, and all work for families.
+Book Iris or Ortensia as these are large one bedroom suites with a living room and two ensuite bathrooms each.
+Split-level Gelsomino is another option for a family of three, as the sofa can be moved to create an additional sleeping area downstairs, but it is unsuitable for infants due to the steep spiral staircase.
 Be aware that all rooms have showers only (no tubs).

 The proximity of the water means you’ll need to keep a close eye on roving toddlers.
 Ortensia has its own private isle.
 Gelsomino has a spiral staircase so is not suitable for infants